Fred Neulander: Biography

 At the time of his wife's murder, Neulander had been involved in a two-year affair with Philadelphia radio personality Elaine Soncini.
 The affair began after he visited Soncini's Jewish husband, Ken Garland, in the hospital and later officiated at Garland's funeral.
-Soncini, who was Catholic, converted to Judaism during their affair.
+Soncini, who was Catholic, converted to Judaism and joined M'Kor Shalom as a member during their affair.

+Neulander died on April 17, 2024, at the age of 82.

 Trials

 Tried before Judge Linda G. Baxter in 2001, the first trial resulted in a hung jury.
-It had been empaneled in Camden County.
+It had been empaneled in Camden County, New Jersey.

 Due to the intense media coverage in Camden County, the re-trial was moved to Monmouth County.
 At the 2002 re-trial, Neulander was defended by Mt.
 Holly attorney Mike Riley.
 In Monmouth, Neulander was found guilty.
 His son Matthew, whose testimony at the first trial had been lukewarm, was by the time of the second trial thoroughly convinced of his father's guilt.
 Following the verdict, Assistant Prosecutor Jim Lynch submitted to the jury the question of whether or not the death penalty should be sought.
 The jury panel decided not to recommend the death penalty.
 Neulander was sentenced to serve 30 years to life at the New Jersey State Prison in Trenton.
 In an interview by ABC's Barbara Walters after his incarceration, he told her "You have no idea how much rage I have."
 He was also saddened that two of his three adult children testified against him.

 Appeal

 In December 2006, the New Jersey Superior Court, Appellate Division affirmed Fred Neulander's conviction on appeal.

 His appellate counsel had argued that the trial court had erred in not permitting Neulander to argue a third party liability defense based on a similar home invasion burglary murder that had occurred in Cherry Hill.
-Neulander had also argued court error on the issue of double or triple layer "hearsay" evidence, i.e., the out-of-court statement by Carol Neulander as elicited by and through her daughter, about the telephone conversation involving the "bathroom man."
+Neulander had also argued court error on the issue of double or triple layer "hearsay" evidence, i.e., the out-of-court statement by Carol Neulander as elicited by and through her daughter, about the telephone conversation involving the "bathroom man".
 Although an appeal and post-conviction relief application were planned, Neulander's best chance at a new trial had been lost.
-He is currently incarcerated in the New Jersey State Prison.
+He was incarcerated in the New Jersey State Prison at the time of his death.